cc-archive/sotc-2014/www/_source/report.md

 {% capture sidebar %}{% include pullquote.html align="right" quote="Creative Commons&#8217; three key priorities: a vibrant commons, a usable commons, a relevant commons." tweet="Creative Commons&#8217; three key priorities: a vibrant commons, a usable commons, a relevant commons." %}{% endcapture %}
 {{ sidebar | markdownify }}

 One project we're really excited about is [The List, supported by a prototype grant from the Knight Foundation](http://creativecommons.org/weblog/entry/44004).
 The List app will allow users to make lists of wanted images, or submit requested photos to a global archive of images, all licensed CC BY.
 We're also working on improving the CC Search page, to make it easier for users to find and attribute content.

 ### Bringing open policy to the next level

 CC is partnering with other open organizations on the [Open Policy Network](http://openpolicynetwork.org/).
 The OPN's mission is to foster the creation, adoption and implementation of open policies and practices that advance the public good by supporting open policy advocates, organizations, and policy makers; connecting open policy opportunities with assistance; and sharing open policy information.

-We're also developing an [Institute for Open Leadership](https://creativecommons.org/weblog/entry/42762) to train new leaders in education, science, and public policy fields on the values and implementation of openness in licensing, policies, and practices.
+We've also created the [Institute for Open Leadership](https://creativecommons.org/weblog/entry/42762) to train new leaders in education, science, and public policy fields on the values and implementation of openness in licensing, policies, and practices.
 By training new leaders, connecting them to each other, and helping them complete their first capstone open project in their institution, we will prepare them to guide emerging movements in open science, open education, open government, and open culture.
 These movements are using Creative Commons licenses to broaden public access to knowledge, data, culture, and research around the world, creating new opportunities for education, innovation, and creativity.

 ### License compatibility: removing walls